TN 31 (08-05)

 SSA does not request a claimant to get such evidence himself/herself.

-Before an affidavit can be used to establish a factor of entitlement, the FSP or the FO must interview the affiant and establish that he/she has a sound basis for believing the fact(s) to which he/she has testified.
+Before an affidavit can be used to establish a factor of entitlement, the Federal Benefits Unit or the FO must interview the affiant and establish that he/she has a sound basis for believing the fact(s) to which he/she has testified.